quasar-team/CanModule/Documentation/sphinx-source/vendors/anagate.rst

 the standard generic CanModule API.
 Since these modules communicate to the host computer only via ethernet, at the fundamental level only classical tcp/ip ethernet is needed.
 Nevertheless the specific contents of the IP frames are wrapped up in an Anagate API for convenience, which is linked into the user code as a library.
 There are therefore no implementation differences between Linux and Windows.
+Here the underlying vendor specific classes and the specific parameters are documented.

 The connection
 --------------